aerits/programmingproject/README.md

 # Guide to Compiling

-Assuming that you have already downloaded and unzipped the source code and have the terminal open This can circumvent the problem of it not being from a verified developer
+Assuming that you have already downloaded and unzipped the source code and have the terminal open.

+This can circumvent the problem of it not being from a verified developer.

 ## Navigating to the File